AnnaMazhar/CodeX/README.md

 11) Add or Modify round
 12) Attempt Coding Rounds
 13) Auto-grading Student Submissions
 14) View Results and Statistics of a Contest
 15) Log Out - Admin
 16) Log Out - Participant
-17) Submissions of Participants
+17) View Submissions of Participants
 18) View Results and Statistics of a Contest
 19) Disqualify Participants
+20) Manually Grade Submissions
+21) View Round Submissions of Other Participants
+22) View Past Submissions within a Round
+23) Rate an Admin

-19/23 = 82.6% done!
+23/23 = 100% done!